frankvielma/timet/README.md

 ## Usage

+Using timet or tt as an alias is possible

 - **timet start [tag]**: Starts tracking time for a task labeled with the provided [tag].
 Example:
     ```shell
     timet start task1

+    or

+    tt start task1
     ```

     ```